domschrei/mallob/README.md

 On a shared-memory machine, the easiest option is to just always use the directory `.api/jobs.0/` to introduce your jobs, leaving all other client interfaces idle (with minimum overhead).
 In case of many concurrent jobs, it is best to distribute your jobs evenly (or uniformly @ random) across all existing client interfaces in order to minimize response times.

+The number of worker PEs and client PEs can be set manually with the `-w=<#workers>` and `-c=<#clients>` options to enforce that some PEs are exclusively clients or exclusively workers.
+The first `#workers` ranks are assigned worker roles, and the last `#clients` ranks are assigned client roles.
+These may overlap, and setting one/both of the options to -1 means that _all_ PEs are assigned the respective role(s).

 **Users**

 The API distinguishes jobs by the user which introduced them.
 By default there is a user `admin` defined in `.api/users/admin.json`.